ietf-wg-cellar/flac-specification/flac.md

 # Scope

 It is a known fact that no algorithm can losslessly compress all possible input, so most compressors restrict themselves to a useful domain and try to work as well as possible within that domain.
 FLAC's domain is audio data.
-Though it can losslessly **code** any input, only certain kinds of input will get smaller.
+Though it can losslessly code any input, only certain kinds of input will get smaller.
 FLAC exploits the fact that audio data typically has a high degree of sample-to-sample correlation.

 Within the audio domain, there are many possible subdomains.
-For example: low bitrate speech, high-bitrate multi-channel music, etc. FLAC itself does not target a specific subdomain but many of the default parameters of the reference encoder are tuned to CD-quality music data (i.e. 44.1 kHz, 2 channel, 16 bits per sample).
+For example: low bitrate speech, high-bitrate multi-channel music, etc. FLAC itself does not target a specific subdomain, but many of the default parameters of the reference encoder are tuned to CD-quality music data (i.e. 44.1 kHz, 2 channel, 16 bits per sample).
 The effect of the encoding parameters on different kinds of audio data will be examined later.

 # Architecture